Paseo Nuevo

-Paseo Nuevo is an 458000 sqft open-air shopping center in downtown Santa Barbara, California.
-It is integrated into the street grid on and around lower State Street, both in terms of its Spanish Colonial Revival architecture, but also in that its pedestrian promenades, are similarly positioned mid-block at right angles to the surrounding streets, as are the traditional alleyways of the city's downtown.
+Paseo Nuevo is a 458000 sqft open-air shopping center spanning two city blocks of downtown Santa Barbara, California.
+It is integrated into the street grid on and around lower State Street via pedestrian promenades positioned mid-block at right angles to the surrounding streets, as are the traditional alleyways of the city's downtown.
+It is constructed in Spanish Colonial Revival architectural style.